ximimoments/katifetch/README.md

 git clone https://github.com/ximimoments/katifetch.git
 ```

-Now we go to the cd part, that is, put the exact katifetch directory for android termux
+Now we go to the cd part, that is, put the exact katifetch directory for android termux and chmod

 ```bash
 ls